schmouk/CppBMPLoader/README.md

 ## Notice (1/2)
 The c++14 standard version of **CppBMPLoader** does not use any c++14 specificities but only c++11 ones.
-It has been compiled and validated with a c++14 compiler but should as well be compilable with a c++11 compiler as well.
+It has been compiled and validated with a c++14 compiler but should as well be compilable with a c++11 compiler.

 ## Notice (2/2)
 All released code has been validated.
-For this purpose, we used the great [**BMP Suite Image List**](https://entropymine.com/jason/bmpsuite/bmpsuite/html/bmpsuite.html) provided by Jason Summers - see also [https://entropymine.com/jason/bmpsuite/](https://entropymine.com/jason/bmpsuite/) and augmented it with images we created by our own for the version 1 of Windows BMP format (lacking in Jason's suite) and with OS/2 **BA** files that we either created from scratch or downloaded from the Web, extracted from some original ISO images of OS/2.
+For this purpose, we used the great [**BMP Suite Image List**](https://entropymine.com/jason/bmpsuite/bmpsuite/html/bmpsuite.html) provided by Jason Summers - see also [https://entropymine.com/jason/bmpsuite/](https://entropymine.com/jason/bmpsuite/) and we augmented it with images we created by our own for the version 1 of Windows BMP format (lacking in Jason's suite) and with OS/2 **BA** files that we either created from scratch or downloaded from the Web, extracted from some original ISO images of OS/2.